 - While each IP relay has only a single connection, it’s possible to connect multiple IP relays in a daisy-chain configuration where the first IP relay controls a second IP relay that’s connected in turn to a third IP relay, and so on for the required number of connections and controls.

 - For remote monitoring and security applications, the remote IP relay can be connected to a sensor to monitor various environmental parameters or the opening and closing of doors, gates, windows, and so on.
-The IP connection to a second relay can be used to activate an alert about the changing conditions at the remote location.
+The IP connection to a second relay can activate an alert about the changing conditions at the remote location.

-Wi-Fi relays with up to 28-mile range
+Wi-Fi relays with up to 28-mile range.

 Because of their long-distance capabilities, Wi-Fi relays can be much lower in cost to deploy for remote control of gates, lighting systems, pumps, and motors compared with wired solutions that can require extensive trenching and wiring.
 These Wi-Fi relays have two primary modes of operation: